opengeospatial/OGC-Web-API-Guidelines/README.md

 ### Principle #2 – Keep the API Simple and Intuitive

-Make the implementer of the API successful as quickly as possible!
+Make the implementer of the API successful as quickly as possible.

+Avoid astonishment by defining a (default) behavior of the Web API that is predicable by the users (see principle #23).

 ### Principle #3 - Use Well-Known Resource Types